saifhaq/alma/README.md

 if a conversion method fails, so that we can fix it.
 However, if one wants to continue benchmarking other options even if a conversion method fails, one can set `fail_fast` to False in the config dictionary.
-`alma` will then fail gracefully for that method and one can access the associated error messages and full tracebacks for the failed methods from the returned object.
+`alma` will then fail gracefully for that method.
+One can then access the associated error messages and full tracebacks for the failed methods from the returned object.
 </details>